-Sierra Designs has made a minor few changes to the Flex Capacitor this year.
-The pack is now offered in two new colors, white and black, replacing the original silver-colored version (which is on sale at REI for $150.)
+Sierra Designs made a few minor changes to the Flex Capacitor in this latest update.
+The pack is now offered in two new colors, white and black, replacing the original silver-colored version.
 A second mesh pocket has been added to the shoulder pads to hold snack bars and gadgets.
 In addition, the internal mesh hydration sleeve can be hung on the exterior of the pack for storing wet items or gear you want to access frequently without having to stop and root around inside the backpack.
 I review these below.

 The Flex Capacitor is also now available in two additional volumes, 25-40L and 60-75L, but the number of hip belt sizes available has dropped from four with the original silver-colored pack to two sizes with the new white or black colored version.
 While I haven’t had a chance to try the 60-75L version yet, my guess is that it will make a super winter backpack when you have to carry a lot more gear, food, and fuel.
 The Flex Capacitor’s internal frame is very stiff and it can carry 50 lbs or more so there’s no doubt in my mind that the 60-75L model can carry the extra weight.